drbean/edit/tsailin/2019APBR_english_proofing.md

 Manufacturing sectors in Taiwan
 -------------------------------

-In the investigation of contract manufacturing in Taiwan, this paper summarizes the data about the manufacturing sectors in Table 2 from Industry and Service Census in Taiwan, which surveys every five years (DGBAS 2008, 2013, 2019).
-From 2006 to 2016, The size of Taiwanese manufacturing sectors increased from 147,908 to 161,334 firms.
-The OBM firms had substantial growth from 8,878 firms in 2006 to 13,797 firms in 2011.
-It indicated it is a critical period in the five years which many firms transited their business model into OBM.
-On the production of manufacturing sectors, the total sales of goods also have a steady growth from 18,412 NT billion in 2006 to 25,175 NT billion in 2011.
-It has almost 24 % of total sales from new products.
-On the development of OBM business, the share of OBM sales in the overall sales is more than 22%, and it indicated OBM firms have less 10% share of the total firms, but their revenue may be more than other non-OBM firms.
-Furthermore, offshore sales in OBM firms have been increasing from 2,076 NT billion in 2006 to 3,580 NT billion in 2011, and it indicated that OBM firms in Taiwan have a steady growth in the foreign market.
+To establish a context for the paper's investigation of contract manufacturing in Taiwan, we summarize data in Table 2 about the manufacturing sector from the Industry and Service Census in Taiwan, a survey by the Taiwanese government carried out every five years (DGBAS 2008, 2013, 2019).
+From 2006 to 2016, the size of the Taiwanese manufacturing sector increased significantly, the number of firms rising from 147,908 to 161,334.
+OBM model representatives had substantial growth from 8,878 firms in 2006 to 13,797 firms in 2011, indicating the five-year period was a critical one with many firms making the transition to the OBM model.
+As for production by the sector, total sales of goods also saw steady growth from 18,412 NT billion in 2006 to 25,175 NT billion in 2011.
+Almost 24% of total sales was from new products.
+Sales by OBM businesses took a more than
+22% share of total sales, even though they represented less than 10% of the total number of firms, indicating their revenue was probably more than non-OBM firms.
+Furthermore, offshore sales of OBM firms increased from 2,076 NT billion in 2006 to 3,580 NT billion in 2011, indicating that OBM firms in Taiwan enjoyed a steady growth in foreign markets.

 Table.
 2 The development of Taiwanese manufacturing sectors and OBM business.